Importing cars and car parts

 Sales price

 When selling the car or car parts, you also include advertising and advertising costs.
 You further add to these costs your profit margin.
 Then you have your selling price.
-VAT is not an expense because you deduct it if you are entitled to it as an entrepreneur.
+VAT is not an expense because you deduct it if you are entitled to do so as an entrepreneur.

 Electric cars